comingofflais-com/LLM-Moderator-for-wpForo/README.md

 - Run cleanup operations manually (admin only)

 ### API Response Format

 The AI must respond in JSON format and it must contain the "type" key.
 Optionally the "reason" key.
 The 'reason' key is used to display the LLM reason for the flag on the muted users' table, for appending a custom message with {REASON} formatting at the bottom of the post content, and for premium flag metrics which you can get after purchase.

 You must engineer the prompt to receive the response in valid JSON format.
 For overlapping and multiple flag occurrences in the post, the 'type' flag selection must be given priorities through the prompt.

- Tune your prompt for strictness, i.e. if the content is mostly benign but contains a small about of triggering language, tell the LLM how strict or relaxed you want it to be when selecting that type, as it results in a mute for __ amount of time.
+Tune your prompt for strictness, i.e. if the content is mostly benign but contains a small amount of triggering language, tell the LLM how strict or relaxed you want it to be when selecting that type, as it results in a mute for __ amount of time.

 Example of what JSON format response looks like, that is expected from the OpenRouter LLM model:
 ```json
 {